FUSEEProjectTeam/Fusee/PROJECT STRUCTURE.md

 _Imp-Libs_ are typically *not* cross-compiled at all.
 Instead, a hand-coded javascript implementation must be provided for each _Imp-Lib_ exposing the required functionality in a way that can be handled by a browser.
-In some cases it might work well to build a specific

 Additionally, _Log-Libs_ sometimes contain parts that need special hand-coded implementations in javascript.
 This can occur if hand-coded javascript turns out to be faster than JSIL-compiled code,